Power & Mounting

 The device boots but USB, NVMe, or the NPU are unavailable

-3. Reboot the device after restoring a compliant source.
-Restricted Mode does not auto-clear on every revision.
+3. Reboot the device after restoring a compliant source so the PCIe bus re-enumerates.

 The device resets under AI load